moby/moby/docs/reference/builder.md

 The `WORKDIR` instruction sets the working directory for any `RUN`, `CMD`, `ENTRYPOINT`, `COPY` and `ADD` instructions that follow it in the `Dockerfile`.
+If the `WORKDIR` doesn't exist, it will be created even if its not used in any subsequent `Dockerfile` instruction.

 It can be used multiple times in the one `Dockerfile`.
 If a relative path is provided, it will be relative to the path of the previous `WORKDIR`